How much is 8GB of data and do I need more than that?

 The number of hours you’ll get out of 8GB of data will vary depending on how you choose to use your smartphone.

 If you’re struggling to decide how much mobile data is right for you, it can be helpful to get an insight into the average data usage throughout the UK.
 Notably, the estimations of average data usage from different phone companies can vary widely.
-Three believes its customers use an average of around 19GB per month, while Ericsson says the average user only consumes about 10GB per month.
+Three found in 2024 that its customers use an average of around 30.5GB per month, while the Ofcom Communications Market Report 2024 found that the UK average was just 9.9GB.
+In either case though, that’s more than 8GB.

-If you spend a lot of time watching high-quality videos and streaming audio content, you may find that 8GB is just short of what you really need.
-If you’re only scrolling through social media and occasionally browsing the internet, you may be able to make that 8GB stretch a little further.
+If you spend a lot of time watching high-quality videos and streaming audio content, then, you may find that 8GB is short of what you really need.
+But if you’re only scrolling through social media and occasionally browsing the internet, you may be able to make that 8GB stretch far enough.

 8GB of Data

-8GB of data is around 8,000MB, or just under a terabyte.
-On average, each web page online consists of around 3MB of data, meaning you can use up to 60MB per hour on browsing alone.
-Typically, 4GB of data should give you enough power to view around 4,800 webpages, or search the internet for approximately 96 hours over the course of a month.
+8GB of data is around 8,000MB.
+On average, each web page consists of around 3MB of data, or slightly less.
+Typically then, 8GB of data should give you enough power to view around 2,730 web pages, or search the internet for approximately 80 hours over the course of a month (depending on how long you spend on each page).

 Songs streamed on Spotify